Prometheus-X-association/edge-computing/README.md

 ### Setup test environment

-To install test dependencies of a given component, refer the related README files.
+To install test dependencies of a given component, refer to the related README files.

 Each subproject defines a Makefile to unify the development/test environment creation.
 Accordingly, test environment configuration (and execution) is implicitly managed by